Red Letter Media: Best of the Worst (2013–present)

 Best of the Worst is a show in which members of the Red Letter Media cast watch bad movies and discuss them.
-The show typically features three movies, one of which is judged the "Best of the Worst" at the end, and the worst of which is destroyed in some way.
-Special episodes include "Spotlight", where the episode is dedicated to a single movie, "Wheel of the Worst", which focuses on esoteric instructional and childrens' videos, and "Black Spine", which features unlabelled VHS tapes.
-Regular panelists include Stoklasa, Bauman, Evans, Jack Packard, Josh Davis, and Tim Higgins, and celebrity guests such as Macaulay Culkin, Jack Quaid, Patton Oswalt, Bear McCreary, and Josh Robert Thompson have appeared on the program.
-The series premiered January 23, 2013, featuring Russian Terminator, Ninja Vengeance, and Never Too Young To Die.
+The show typically features three movies, one of which is judged the "Best of the Worst" at the end, and the worst of which is occasionally destroyed in some way.
+Special episodes include "Spotlight", where the episode is dedicated to a single movie, "Wheel of the Worst", which focuses on esoteric instructional and children's videos, and "Black Spine", which features unlabelled VHS tapes.
+Regular panelists include Stoklasa, Bauman, Evans, along with other frequent collaborators.
+Celebrity guests have included Macaulay Culkin, Jack Quaid, Patton Oswalt, and Josh Robert Thompson.
+The series premiered January 23, 2013, featuring Russian Terminator, Ninja Vengeance, and Never Too Young to Die.

 re:View (2016–present)

 re:View is a show in which two members of the Red Letter Media cast discuss or review a previously released movie or television series (often one which has sentimental importance or personal value to the hosts) in a more minimalist format.
 The series premiered 24 May 2016, with an episode on Tremors.